 Notice that the pattern extends only to a minimum d-spacing of ~1.81Ň; this is not far enough to use charge flipping which needs 1Ň or better.

 Next go to Index Peak List and do Operations/Load/Reload to set up the peaks for indexing.
 Then go to Unit Cells List for indexing.
 The most likely Bravais lattice for these small organic molecules is either Orthorhombic-P or Monoclinic-P; you can try both and see what comes out (Hint: itís Orthorhombic-P).
-Click on Cell Index/Refine/Index Cell.
-The correct unit cell should almost immediately appear with an M20 ~370 with a=7.748, b=7.650, c=12.736, Vol=755.01.
+The correct unit cell should almost immediately appear with an M20 ~200 with a=7.748, b=7.651, c=12.736, Vol=755.01.
 NB: your solution may have a & b switched.
 Do Cell Index/Refine/Copy Cell; you can then try various space groups.
 Press the Show HKL positions to see the lines with extinctions (Hint: itís P 21 21 21).
-Under the General tab, change the space group to P 21 21 21.
 You can then do Cell Index/Refine/Refine Cell to improve the lattice parameters with M20 ~380.
 Finally do Cell Index/Refine/Make new phase to create the phase; I named it 3-aminoquinoline.

 There are a number of steps that must be done in preparation for a Pawley refinement after having completed the unit cell indexing and new phase creation.
 These cover two things: one is to prepare the powder pattern (reset limits, etc.) and the other is to prepare the phase for the refinement.

 1. Select Limits in the GSAS-II data tree for the PWDR data set and expand the plot so that the region at the end of the data is readily seen.
-This is ~37deg 2Q; there are a few zero points at the end that need to be excluded.
-Use the right mouse button and pick a point just inside the end avoiding the zeros.
-Make a note of the exact d-spacing (for me 1.8126) using the mouse cursor on the plot.
+This is ~37deg 2Q; there is a zero point at the end that needs to be excluded.
+Use the right mouse button and pick a point just inside the end avoiding the zero.
+Make a note of the exact d-spacing (for me 1.8133) using the mouse cursor on the plot.